dallasmarlow/eks_cert_fingerprint_indexer/README.md

 }
 ```

-## Questions / Support
+## Questions

-If you have questions or need assitance deploying this code you can message me via email or twitter (contact info in github profile).
+If you have questions you can message me via email or twitter (contact info in github profile).